When a parcel fabric is created, the following attribute rules are created in parcel fabric feature classes:

 You can fix the MUST HAVE A RECORD attribute rule error in the following ways:

 - If you have existing parcel record information, use the Create Parcel Records geoprocessing tool to batch create parcel records for parcel features using a field that contains record names.
-The field should be added to the parcel feature's attribute table and record names should matched their associated parcel features.
+Add the field to the parcel feature's attribute table and ensure that record names match their associated parcel features.

 - Create a parcel record and assign parcel features to it.